 We’re all going through something.
-Stop, Breathe & Think’s (“SBT”) personalized wellness platform is designed to help people feel strong, connected and inspired through life’s ups and downs.
-SBT’s unique approach prompts users to check-in with their emotions and recommends short meditations and mindful activities tuned to how they feel.
+Stop, Breathe & Think’s personalized wellness platform is designed to help people feel strong, connected and inspired through life’s ups and downs.
+SB&T’s unique approach prompts users to check in with their emotions and recommends short meditations and mindful activities tuned to how they feel.

 With over 10 million emotional check-ins, we’ve consistently seen that the number one emotion selected worldwide is anxiety.
-We’ve heard from many SBT users that regularly using the app has helped them work with anxious feelings.
-We wanted to understand just how much SBT impacted a users’ experience of anxiety, and recently conducted a study on 10,000 of our app users over 13 months.
-Our research shows that after 100 short sessions with SBT (average 5 min), users’ self reported feelings of anxiety was decreased by 46%.
+We wanted to understand how SB&T impacted a user’s experience of anxiety, so we recently conducted a study of 10,000 of our app users over 13 months.
+Our research shows that after 100 short sessions with SB&T (average 5 minutes), users’ self-reported feelings of anxiety decreased by 46%.

 As part of our ongoing commitment to provide the most accessible and effective tools to address the rise of anxiety, we asked some of the top therapists in the world to share their thoughts about meditation, mindfulness apps and their best tips to deal with this emotional health issue that affects so many of us.